What Causes Spring Basement Flooding

 The Top Causes of Spring Basement Flooding

 When large amounts of snow melt quickly, the surrounding soil becomes overwhelmed with water.
-Once the ground reaches its absorption limit, water moves along the path of least resistance, which often means finding its way through foundation cracks, window wells, or porous concrete walls directly into your basement.
+Once the ground reaches its absorption limit, water moves along the path of least resistance, finding its way through foundation cracks, window wells, or porous concrete walls directly into your basement.

-A rainstorm hitting dry summer soil is very different from one hitting ground that's already been soaked by weeks of snowmelt.
-In spring, even a moderate rainstorm can cause significant runoff because the earth simply has no more capacity.
+A rainstorm hitting dry summer soil is very different from one hitting ground already soaked by weeks of snowmelt.
+In spring, even a moderate rainstorm can cause significant runoff because the earth has no more capacity.
 That runoff collects around your foundation and seeps in.

 Over the winter, gutters collect debris, ice, and sediment.
-When spring rain arrives and gutters are clogged, water overflows directly alongside your home's foundation rather than being directed away from it.
+When spring rain arrives and gutters are clogged, water overflows directly alongside your home's foundation rather than being directed away.
 This is one of the most common and most preventable causes of basement flooding.

 Your sump pump works overtime during spring.
 If it hasn't been tested or maintained since last year, it may fail at the worst possible moment.
 A sump pump that stops working during a heavy rain event can allow water to accumulate rapidly in your basement.